-- · working capital requirements;
+- working capital requirements;

 - · capital expenditures; and

-- · debt servicing requirements.
+- debt servicing requirements.

-With the changes to the worldwide credit markets, the business community is concerned that credit will be more difficult to obtain especially for potentially risky ventures like business and asset acquisitions.
+With the on-going changes to the worldwide credit markets, the business community continues to have concerns that credit will be more difficult to obtain especially for potentially risky ventures like business and asset acquisitions.
 However, we believe that our acquisitions over the past few years coupled with our strengthening operational cash flows demonstrate our ability to improve our profitability.
-We believe that this business model will help us to demonstrate to lending institutions our ability not only to make strategic acquisitions but also to service the associated debt.
+This is evidenced by our ability to renew two major debt tranches during 2014 at preferential rates, amounts and duration.
+We believe that our business model will help to demonstrate to lending institutions our ability not only to make strategic acquisitions but also to service the associated debt.